Staying healthy has never been more important. Eating well and keeping active supports our physical and

 Follow our tips for making new healthy habits in your home.

 Exercise and physical activity – what's allowed?

 Staying active is one of the best things you can do to keep your body and mind healthy.
 The types of activities you can do during COVID-19 will depend on whether or not you have symptoms, or if there are restrictions on leaving your home.

 NSW Government's instructions to protect yourself and others.
 This advice applies to people living in NSW and is being updated regularly.
 If you live outside of NSW, follow the relevant State or Territory advice.

 What activities can I do safely within physical distancing restrictions?

-The NSW Government has allowed some sport and recreation activities to reopen including gyms with strict guidelines.
+The NSW Government has allowed sport and recreation activities to reopen with strict guidelines.

 Protect yourself and others by following physical distancing and good hygiene advice from NSW Health when you exercise.
 Even as NSW restrictions begin to change, it's important that you continue to avoid close contact with other people and keep a minimum 1.5 metres distance from others at all times.

 Activities that are allowed include: